 You can keep the encrypted Excel files on the hard drive or move them to the cloud.

 Sharing files with other users

-You can easily share your locker with other people — just add their email addresses.
+You can easily share lockers you keep on your PC/Mac with other people by simply adding their email addresses.
 To view the files, the recipients have to install NordLocker as well.
 You don’t need to send any passwords to them — the app works the other way around.
 Once you grant the permission to view documents, the recipients will log in to the locker with their own master passwords.